jandgdinh/KanbanBoard/README.md

   ## Questions
   If you have any questions, please open an issue or contact me directly at jandgdinh@gmail.com.
-You can find more of my work at https://github.com/jandgdinh
+You can find more of my work at https://github.com/jandgdinh or https://github.com/koukijohn